joshuaisaact/TopicApp/README.md

 1. Topic Post

-Visitors can post a new topic, that immediately appears on screen.
+Topics can be created and posted at the top of the website.

 2. Topic Delete

-Visitors can permanently delete topics.
+Topics can be permanently deleted.

 3. Up vote